Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Dogs come in all shapes and weights.
-Additionally, different dog breeds tend to be more or less vocal than others.
+Additionally, some dog breeds tend to be more or less vocal than others.
 The breeds on this list tend to be quiet, though they will still bark occasionally.
-If you are looking for the absolute quietest dog breed, then you can’t go wrong with the Basenji, a virtually barkless dog, but any of the other options on this list would be great too!
+If you are looking for the absolute quietest dog breed, you can’t go wrong with the Basenji, a virtually barkless dog, but any of the other options on this list would be great too!

 Featured Image Credit: Benkai, Pixabay